RileyMoore01/Leetcode/C#/README.txt

 C#
+Random Facts:
+  Type errors are checked before the program runs Converting an double to a int is an Explicit type conversion

 Math  methods to memorize:
   Math.Abs() - Finds the absoulte value of variable passed in as a parameter Math.Sqrt() - Finds the square root of value passed in